yyj20251029/IEOR-6617-Project/README.md

 # IEOR-6617-Project
-Please download and unzip the ZIP file to review the notebook
+Please download and unzip the ZIP file to review the notebooks
 All the experiments are completed on Google Colab